pola-rs/polars-web/www/posts/guide/index.md

 # Polars is breathtaking, the story of my realisation
 ```

-The content of the `title` field will be used to redirect to the post itself, and `tldr`
+The content of the `title` field will be used to redirect to the post itself, and the
-spiel will be used as "motivational blurb" for readers to get interested.
+`tldr` spiel will be used as "motivational blurb" for readers to get interested.
 The
 [meta tags](https://metatags.io/) associated with the post are also generated from those
 values.